glenn20/mpr-thing/README.md

 like his clever solution to the micropython dev workflow.

-However, I do like to have access to some convenience commands at the python prompt when managing my boards - like the ipython %magic commands, but for managing files and stuff on the board.
+However, I do like to have access to some convenience commands at the python prompt when working with my boards - like the ipython `%magic` commands, but for managing files and stuff on the board.

-This tool uses Damien's mpremote tool and adds:
+This tool uses Damien's `mpremote` tool and adds:

 - Execute local shell commands from the micropython prompt using `!shell command` escapes: eg.
   - `!ls *.py`
   - `!bash`: escape to an interactive bash shell ("exit" or crtl-D to return)
   - `!cd dir`: change working directory on the local host (uses `os.chdir()`)
-- Execute shell-like command sequences on the board from the micropython prompt using `%magic` sequences, including filename and directory completion.
-These include the `mpremote` command list and some others inspired by Dave Hyland's (@dhylands) **rshell**, including:
+- Execute shell-like command sequences on the board from the micropython prompt using `%magic` sequences, including filename and directory completion and file globbing.
+These include the `mpremote`/`pyboard` command list and some others inspired by Dave Hyland's (@dhylands) **rshell**, including:
   - `%mount [dir]`, `%umount`: use Damien's virtual FS to mount local directory on board.
   - `%ls -lR /lib`: colourised listing of files on the board (uses your color-ls settings).
   - `%cat boot.py`, `%edit main.py`, `%mv f1.py f2.py`,
     `%cp -r /lib /lib2`, `%rm -r /lib2`,
-  - `%put app/ lib/ file.py`, `%get /app/ /lib/ main.py`,
+  - `%put app/ file.py`, `%put app/ :/lib`, `%get /app/ /lib/ main.py`,
   - `%edit /main.py`: copy file from board, edit (using ${EDITOR:-/bin/vi}) and copy back.
   - `%cd /lib`, `%pwd`, `%mkdir /app`, `%rmdir /app`